Currently reading: First pictures of next-generation Renault Clio

 The next-generation Renault Clio is set to ditch pure-petrol engines and go hybrid-only when it arrives next year.

-It will also introduce several new design cues, pictures of the car spotted testing on public roads for the first time show.
-These include a more prominent nose with a diamond-shaped grille pattern.
-It also features twin-decked lip spoilers at the rear, hinting at the prioritisation of aerodynamic performance.
+It will also introduce several new design cues, as shown in pictures of a new prototype spotted testing on public roads.
+These include a more prominent nose with a diamond-shaped grille pattern, as well as twin-decked lip spoilers at the rear – hinting at the prioritisation of aerodynamic performance.

 Autocar understands that, under the skin, the 2025 Clio is an all-new car rather than a development of the current model, which was introduced in 2019.
-However, it is likely to use the same CMF-B platform, borrowing developments from the Ampr Small architecture used for the Renault 5.
+However, it is likely to use an upgraded version of that car's CMF-B platform aimed at improving efficiency and reducing costs.

-The new Clio will be powered by an evolution of the existing E-Tech hybrid powertrain, with an atmospheric four-cylinder engine and two electric motors putting out a combined 143bhp and 151lb ft.
+The new Clio will be powered by an evolution of the existing E-Tech hybrid powertrain, in which an atmospheric four-cylinder engine and two electric motors put out a combined 143bhp and 151lb ft.

 This is set to become the sole powertrain option, in part because of stringent fleet emissions targets being rolled out across the European Union.
 From next year, car manufacturers in the EU will be required to hit an average of 93.6g/km of CO2, down from 95g/km this year.